digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 .. snippet:: migrating_protocol
     .. success:: participant.resources.set_resource_limits(ResourceLimits(None, None))

-Finally, we can test that the participant can process a transaction by running a ping on the new synchronizer
+Finally, we can test that the participant can process a transaction by running a ping on the new sync domain

 .. snippet:: migrating_protocol
     .. success:: participant.health.ping(participant)